On particle Gibbs sampling: A coupling of the particle Gibbs Markov kernel

-\end{thm} This means that, for $N$ large enough, the kernel $P_{T}^{N}$ is arbitrary close to the independent kernel that sample from $\mathbb{Q}_{T}$.
-A direct corollary is that, again for $N$ large enough, the kernel $P_{T}^{N}$ is uniformly ergodic (see e.g. \citet{roberts2004general} for a definition), with an arbitrary small ergodicity coefficient.
+The supremum with respect to $\varphi$ of the bounded quantity is the total variation between the two corresponding distributions (defined by kernel $P_T^N$ and the two starting points $x_{0:T}$, $\check{x}_{0:T}$).
+A~direct corollary of Theorem~\ref{thmm:epsilon} is that, for $N$ large enough, the kernel $P_{T}^{N}$ is arbitrarily close to the independent kernel that samples from $\mathbb{Q}_{T}$.
+This means that, again for $N$ large enough, the kernel $P_{T}^{N}$ is uniformly ergodic (see, e.g., \cite{roberts2004general} for a definition), with an arbitrarily small ergodicity coefficient.